Description and Biology

 - Immature thrips are usually white or yellow with red eyes.

-- Identification of thrips species needs to be done by expert taxonomists.
+- Identification of thrips species can be challenging and often requires the assistance of an expert.
 Thrips can only be identified using the adults (unless using molecular techniques such as DNA barcoding) and requires an understanding of body features that can only be seen under high magnification.

 The most common species found in greenhouses is western flower thrips (WFT), Frankliniella occidentalis which can cause damage by direct feeding and the transmission of plant viruses.
 Other thrips species that are also problematic in greenhouse production include onion thrips (Thrips tabaci), Echinothrips (Echinothrips americanus) and chilli thrips (Scirtothrips dorsalis).
 The last of these has become a serious pest in the southern and south-eastern US states.
 As of 2015, it has not been detected in Canada, although with habits similar to WFT and the widespread movement of plant material between Florida and Canada, it is expected that it will eventually become a pest in Canada as well.